kubernetes-client/csharp/README.md

 dotnet test
 ```

-# Generating the Client Code
+# Update the API model

 ## Prerequisites

 You'll need a Linux machine with Docker.

-The generated code works on all platforms supported by .NET or .NET Core.

 Check out the generator project into some other directory
 (henceforth `$GEN_DIR`).